-The types of information below will vary based on what was provided by the therapist.
+The types of information below will vary based on what was provided by the therapist and is subject to change.

 Occasionally a therapist on this list may provide supervision at a practicum site.
 A trainee may not receive supervision from their current or prior therapist.
 Please plan accordingly.
+Also, consider strongly whether you may wish to be employed post-graduation at an above-listed agency.
+Receiving personal therapy from someone at that agency may not be advisable.